appbaseio/Docs/content/docs/interactive/go.md

 > Note <span class="fa fa-info-circle"></span>
 >
-> If you are using your own dataset, make sure to update `url` with your `app`, `type` and `req.Header` with your `credentials`.
+> If you are using your own app instance, make sure to update `url` with your `app`, `type` and `req.Header` with your `credentials`.

 ## Fetch All

-Before with start with all the fancy queries, let's query the existing dataset to fetch all the records.
+Before with start with all the fancy queries, let's write a query to fetch all the records in the app.

-We'll use the<a href="https://rest.appbase.io/#8ba42b07-46a6-0c0b-5ebc-cf4d54411fc7" target="_blank">`/_search`</a> endpoint from appbase-js REST API to fire a `POST` request with the body containing a <a href="https://www.elastic.co/guide/en/elasticsearch/reference/current/query-dsl-match-all-query.html" target="_blank">match_all</a> query.
+We'll use the <a href="https://rest.appbase.io/#8ba42b07-46a6-0c0b-5ebc-cf4d54411fc7" target="_blank">`/_search`</a> endpoint from appbase-js REST API to fire a `POST` request with the body containing a <a href="https://www.elastic.co/guide/en/elasticsearch/reference/current/query-dsl-match-all-query.html" target="_blank">match_all</a> query.

 > Note <span class="fa fa-info-circle"></span>
 >